 Stay Near Banff in a Canmore Hotel

 If you are looking to save money on a hotel in Banff, try getting a hotel in Canmore, the nearest city to Banff National Park.
-Canmore is a small city of 15,000 residents located just minutes outside the Banff National Park gates and a 20-minute drive to the Town of Banff.
+Canmore is a small town of 15,000 residents located just minutes outside the Banff National Park gates and a 20-minute drive to the Town of Banff.

 Look for Deals on Banff Hotels